tarantool/tarantool/doc/sphinx/book/box/box_index.rst

                      >   limit = 1000
                      > })

-        The result will be a table of tuple and will look like this:
+        The result will be a table of tuples and will look like this:

         .. code-block:: yaml